The Essays.

 The Proofs.

 Proofs were taken from the steel dies engraved by Samuel Reading for both denominations.
-Only seven were printed - all on wove paper:
+Only seven proofs were printed - all on wove paper:

 - for the 1d: in purple-brown (ex Purves) and in claret;